Advisor – Mr. Jeffrey

-TV Broadcast Club
+TV Broadcast Club / West Winds

 Are you interested in a career as a television newscaster?
 An ESPN anchor?
 Are you a whiz when it comes to audio and video editing?
 How would you like to be seen doing the West Wind announcements here at West?
-The TV/Broadcast Club students will work together to produce, write, film, edit (audio and video) and present periodic one to two minute “commercials” or “documentaries” featuring upcoming Glenbard West events and/or personalities.
+The TV/Broadcast Club students will work together to produce, write, film, edit (audio and video) and present periodic one to two-minute “commercials” or “documentaries” featuring upcoming Glenbard West events and/or personalities.

 West Spirit/Super Fans

-Advisor – Ms. Walters
+Advisor – Ms. Troianiello

-West Spirit is an enthusiastic organization dedicated to promoting school spirit and good will at Glenbard West.
+West Spirit is an enthusiastic organization dedicated to promoting school spirit and goodwill at Glenbard West.
 West Spirit meets weekly to decorate the many hallway bulletin boards throughout the building.
 Each Friday we decorate the main entrance way for all home football games.
 At holiday time West Spirit delivers holiday cards to all of our students.
-For Valentine’s Day we sell and deliver carnations and send special greetings to all students.
+For Valentine’s Day, we sell and deliver carnations and send special greetings to all students.
 West Spirit sponsors the Shamrock Shimmy Dance each March.
 Get involved, join West Spirit!

-West Student Leasdership (MAWI)
+West Student Leadership